 It’s important to be proud of yourself and celebrate your progress no matter how slow.
 Learning an entirely different language from your native tongue is challenging.
 However, simply knowing you are capable of doing it can boost your confidence and offer a sense of personal accomplishment.

-Scientists have actually found that learning a new language activates the same pleasure centres in the brain as eating chocolate or having sex.
+Scientists have actually found that learning a new language activates the same pleasure centres in the brain as eating chocolate.
 Since it stimulates your reward system, acquiring a new language is one of the happiest activities you could do according to your brain.

 Travelling is a popular pastime for a good reason.
 It urges you to step outside of your comfort zone, try new things, and embrace adventure.
 Arguably, the best part about travelling to other countries is the exposure to beautiful and unique cultures.